ton-community/ton-docs/docs/develop/dapps/tutorials/jetton-minter.md

 - deploy a Jetton using your browser
 - customize your token
 - manage and use your token
-- editing token parameters
+- edit the token parameters

 ## 📌 Prepare before you start

-1. Need to have a wallet [TonHub](https://ton.app/wallets/tonhub-wallet) or [Chrome Extension](https://ton.app/wallets/chrome-plugin).
+1. First you need to have the [Tonhub](https://ton.app/wallets/tonhub-wallet) wallet or [Chrome extension](https://ton.app/wallets/chrome-plugin).
-2. Have on your balance more than 0.25 TONCOIN + blockchain commission.
+2. You must have on your balance more than 0.25 Toncoin + funds to cover the blockchain commission.

 :::tip Starter tip
- ~0.5 TONCOIN is definitely enough for this tutorial.
+ ~0.5 TON is definitely enough for this tutorial.
 :::

 ## 🚀 Let's get started!